-We work with our partner on major

-enterprise's pig iron in 2015.
+We work with our partner on major investment projects to improve Zaporizhstal's efficiency and reduce its environment impact.
+In 2014, its blast furnace no. 4 was rebuilt, which enabled the Group to triple its resales of the enterprise's pig iron in 2015.
 In addition, a new hydrochloric acid pickling line and a regeneration plant for spent acid pickles were built.
 The latter has reduced the plant's emissions significantly.